-- The designated safeguarding lead takes lead responsibility for safeguarding and child protection (including online safety and understanding the filtering and monitoring systems and processes in place). - Be available in term time, school hours, for staff to discuss any safeguarding concerns. - Manage referrals and refer cases where there is suspected abuse or neglect, radicalization concerns, a person dismissed or left due to risk/harm to a child to DBS, concern a crime may have been committed to the police. - Raise awareness of safeguarding and child protection amongst staff and parents/carers and support staff. - Will attend DSL Safeguarding training every two years and keep up to date with changes. - Acts as a source of support and expertise to the school community. - Has an understanding of Suffolk Safeguarding Partnership procedures. - Ensures that when a child leaves the school, their safeguarding information is passed to their new school and receipt obtained. - Attends and/or contributes to child protection conferences in accordance with local procedure and guidance. - Develops effective links with relevant statutory and voluntary agencies.
+- The designated safeguarding lead takes lead responsibility for safeguarding and child protection (including online safety and understanding the filtering and monitoring systems and processes in place). - Be available in term time, school hours, for staff to discuss any safeguarding concerns. - Manage referrals and refer cases where there is suspected abuse, neglect or exploitation, radicalisation concerns, a person dismissed or left due to risk/harm to a child to DBS, concern a crime may have been committed to the police. - Raise awareness of safeguarding and child protection amongst staff and parents/carers and support staff. - Will attend DSL Safeguarding training every two years and keep up to date with changes. - Acts as a source of support and expertise to the school community. - Has an understanding of Suffolk Safeguarding Partnership procedures. - Ensures that when a child leaves the school, their safeguarding information is passed to their new school and receipt obtained. - Attends and/or contributes to child protection conferences in accordance with local procedure and guidance. - Develops effective links with relevant statutory and voluntary agencies. - Ensures that all staff sign to confirm they have read and understood this policy. - Liaises with the nominated Safeguarding Trustee and Trust Safeguarding Lead as appropriate. - Makes this policy available to parents/carers via the Trust website and as a hard copy on request. - Ensures electronic records of all safeguarding concerns are completed on MIS including a clear and comprehensive summary of the concern, details of how the concern was followed up and resolved and a note of any action taken, decisions reached and the outcome. - Shares safeguarding concerns and actions taken with relevant professionals, in particular, to the DSL/DDSL at the pupil's main school for dual registered pupils. - Follow Suffolk Safeguarding Partnership guidance on record keeping.

-- Ensures that all staff sign to confirm they have read and understood this policy. - Liaises with the nominated Safeguarding Trustee and Head Teacher as appropriate. - Makes this policy available to parents/carers via the Trust website and as a hard copy on request. - Ensures electronic records of all safeguarding concerns are completed on School Pod. - Shares safeguarding concerns and actions taken with relevant professionals, in particular, to the DSL/DDSL at the pupil's main school for dual registered pupils. - Follow Suffolk Safeguarding Partnership guidance on record keeping. - Refers cases of suspected neglect and/or abuse to children's social care or police in accordance with the guidance below. - Work with others to ensure that the Trust's filtering and monitoring systems are functional and effective.
+- Refers cases of suspected neglect, abuse and/or exploitation to children's social care or police in accordance with the guidance below. - Work with others to ensure that the Trust's filtering and monitoring systems are functional and effective. - Providing advice and support to other staff on child welfare, safeguarding and child protection matters, taking part in strategy discussions and inter-agency meetings, and/or supporting other staff to do so, and contributing to the assessment of children.

-Deputy DSLs:
+Deputy DSLs